 Electronics education programs sometimes have a use for old components; you can contact the instructor to see if they are accepting donations, and what kinds of items they need.
 Don’t dump components outside an electronics classroom or education facility, though, because then they’ll be saddled with the cost of disposing of them if they don’t want them.

 Another option is to sell your old phone charger.
-If it’s in good condition and it’s a model that’s in high demand, you might be able to sell it to another consumer looking for a better deal than the cell phone provider can offer on a replacement.
+If it’s in good condition and a model that’s in high demand, you might be able to sell it to another consumer looking for a better deal than the cell phone provider can offer on a replacement.
 You can also sell your phone the same way.
 Especially if you have an unlocked cell phone that will work on any network, you may be able to find a buyer quickly by listing it on an electronics trade, swap, or sale site.

 You can also connect with organizations that send cell phones and chargers on to new users who might not otherwise be able to afford them.
 Many people upgrade their phones regularly and dispose of phones and equipment that are perfectly functional.
 These may be refurbished and sold or given to communities who need them; for example, the National Coalition Against Domestic Violence collects old cell phones for victims and families, and so does the HopeLine program.
 These programs distribute phones, chargers, and more to people as well as selling them for breakdown and recycling, using the funds to support their work.